Semantic-Org/Semantic-UI/src/README.md

 npm install
 ```

+Semantic will automatically configure itself using a `post-install` script built into the package.

-After install finishes you can use gulp commands:
+After set-u[ you can use gulp to build your project's css:
 ```bash
 /* Watch files */
 gulp watch